anoma/nspec/docs/tutorial/engines/index.md

 [^11]: Clocks are a little more complicated to get into the picture;
 	they are "external" to the environment
 	and still epxerimental.

+[^12]: We always have a default guard
+	that "activates" if no other guards are defined.